sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * On 14 January, Israeli forces shot and killed two Palestinian men driving along agricultural land near Sa’ir village (Hebron).
 Reportedly, Israeli forces fired shots in their direction, and they attempted to flee, after which they were shot and killed. ((100 for #1))

+### Settler Violence

+* ince 7 October 2023 and as of 15 January 2024, OCHA recorded 421 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (41 incidents), damage to Palestinian-owned property (329 incidents), or both casualties and damage to property (51 incidents).
+This reflects a daily average of four incidents since 7 October 2023 until 15 January 2024\. ((76 for #1))

+* In 2023, 1,229 incidents involving Israeli settlers in the West Bank, including East Jerusalem (with or without Israeli forces), resulted in Palestinian casualties, property damage or both.
+Some 913 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number of settler attacks against Palestinians in any given year since OCHA started recording incidents involving settlers in 2006\. ((100 for #3))

+### Displacement (West Bank)  ((31 for #4))

 ### Displacement (West Bank)

 * A total of 19 homes have been demolished and 95 Palestinians, including 42 children, displaced due to punitive demolitions from 7 October 2023 and as of 15 January 2024\.
 The numbers exceed those reported in the first nine months of the same year, during which 16 homes were punitively demolished and 78 people displaced. ((92 for #3))